sahirbhatnagar/casebase/docs/smoothHazard.md

     ## 'time' will be used as the time variable

     ## 'status' will be used as the event variable

-    ## Sampling from all remaining individuals under study,
-    ##                     regardless of event status

 ``` {.r}
 class(pt_veteran)